PKU-ICST-MIPL/DPEP/README.md

 ## Introduction
-This is the source code of our Neurocomputing 2017 paper "]Cross-media Retrieval by Exploiting Fine-Grained Correlation at Entity Level](http://59.108.48.34/tiki/download_paper.php?fileId=344)", please cite the following paper if you use our code.
+This is the source code of our Neurocomputing 2017 paper "[Cross-media Retrieval by Exploiting Fine-Grained Correlation at Entity Level](http://59.108.48.34/tiki/download_paper.php?fileId=344)", please cite the following paper if you use our code.

     Lei Huang and Yuxin Peng, "Cross-media Retrieval by Exploiting Fine-Grained Correlation at Entity Level", Neurocomputing, Vol. 236, pp. 123-133, May.
 2017.